Skip to main content

 Put simple preparations in place for night-time potty training

 It’s worth doing a few things in advance to prepare for successful night potty training.
 Night-time toilet training will inevitably go more smoothly if you’ve thought ahead to potential pitfalls.
-You might like to try some of these ideas to get on track for comfy dry nights:
+You might like to try some of these tips for toilet training at night:

 • Place a waterproof mattress protector on their bed